 Some state false claims laws apply only to fraud involving Medicaid or other state healthcare funds.
 In other states, the false claims law applies to a broader range of state - and sometimes local government - programs.

-The following states have false claims laws that apply only to fraud involving Medicaid or other state healthcare funds: Arkansas, Colorado, Connecticut, Louisiana, Michigan, Missouri, New Hampshire, Oklahoma, Texas, Washington and Wisconsin.
+The following states have false claims laws that apply only to fraud involving Medicaid or other state healthcare funds: Arkansas, Colorado, Connecticut, Louisiana, Michigan, Missouri, New Hampshire, Oklahoma, Texas and Washington.

 The following states have laws that apply to fraud involving a broad range of state-funded programs, including Medicaid: California, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Maryland (as of 6/1/2015), Massachusetts, Minnesota, Montana, Nevada, New Jersey, New Mexico, New York, North Carolina, Rhode Island, Tennessee, Virginia, and the District of Columbia.

 In at least two states, Arkansas and Missouri, a whistleblower may receive a reward for providing information that leads to the recovery of state funds although these states do not allow whistleblowers to file qui tam lawsuits.
 We do not reproduce the false claims acts of states that have neither a qui tam provision nor a whistleblower reward.
 These include Kansas (KSA 75-7501 through 75-7511, general application), Mississippi (Miss.
 Code 43-13-201 through 43-13-233, Medicaid only), Nebraska (R.R.S.
 Neb.
 68-934 et seq., Medicaid only), Oregon (ORS 180.750 through 180.785, general application) and Utah (Utah Code 26-20-1 through 26-20-15, healthcare only).